 Like most expats wanting to move overseas, it’s very east to get carried away with the romance of the idea without dealing with the practicalities.

-So be sure to do your research before you decide to pack your bags and organise having a removals to Spain specialist ship your effects overseas, only to find the whole idea was a disaster waiting to happen.
+So be sure to do your research before you decide to pack your bags and organize having a removals to Spain specialist ship your effects overseas, only to find the whole idea was a disaster waiting to happen.

 Be sure to follow these six suggestions as outlined above to have a better experience in Spain with fewer hassles and greater comfort.